jeeshofone/ApocaCache/README.md

 A distributed caching system for Kiwix ZIM files.

-## Project Status ($(date '+%Y-%m-%d %H:%M'))
+## Project Status (2025-02-02)
 All integration tests are now passing with improved stability.
-The library maintainer component has been enhanced with better file matching logic and content state management.
+The library maintainer component has been enhanced with better file matching logic, content state management, and proper permission handling.

 ### Components
 - **Library Maintainer**: Manages ZIM file downloads and library.xml generation